 g.
 IEP conference (D3) select and plan for the integration of related services f.
-IEP personnel and other service providers into the instructional programs and settings for children and youth utilizing a g.
-IEP conference transdisciplinary team approach; conterence (D4) direct, structure, support, and monitor the activities of f.
-IEP paraprofessionals regarding student instruction and intervention with an emphasis on supporting student independence and achievement; g.
-IEP conference (D5) understand and communicate educational roles and shared f.
-IEP responsibilities of educators, paraprofessionals, and other staff when collaborating for the consistent implementation of academic g.
-IEP conference instruction, support for student independence, and individualized positive behavior supports across environments; I. Roles table (D6) identify and access school, community, and social services, f.
-IEP networks, agencies, and organizations, including day habilitation and recreational leisure programs appropriate to children and youth with g.
-IEP conference developmental disabilities to enhance instruction and programming; (D7) provide and receive consultation and collaborate in a variety of g.
-IEP conference settings regarding development and implementation of the comprehensive evaluation process, individualized education program planning, delivery of instruction and accommodations, and transition h.
-Collaborative teaching project with individuals and agencies; i.
-Parent communication plan (D8) promote collaborative practices that respect the individual's and family's culture and values relative to the impact that developmental disabilities may have on the individual and family across the lifespan; i.
-Parent communication plan (D9) access and evaluate information, research, and emerging practices relevant to the field of developmental disabilities through consumer and professional organizations, peer-reviewed journals, and other publications; and j.
-Bibliography (D10) engage in continuing professional development and reflection to increase knowledge and skill as a special educator and inform instructional practices, decisions, and interactions with children and youth and their families. k.
-Reflection
+IEP personnel and other service providers into the instructional g.
+IEP programs and settings for children and youth utilizing a conference transdisciplinary team approach; (D4) direct, structure, support, and monitor the activities of f.
+IEP paraprofessionals regarding student instruction and intervention with g.
+IEP conference an emphasis on supporting student independence and achievement; (D5) understand and communicate educational roles and shared f.
+IEP responsibilities of educators, paraprofessionals, and other staff when g.
+IEP conference collaborating for the consistent implementation of academic g.
+ILF comerence instruction, support for student independence, and individualized I. Roles table positive behavior supports across environments; (D6) identify and access school, community, and social services, f.
+IEP networks, agencies, and organizations, including day habilitation and g.
+IEP conference recreational leisure programs appropriate to children and youth with developmental disabilities to enhance instruction and programming; (D7) provide and receive consultation and collaborate in a variety of g.
+IEP conference settings regarding development and implementation of the h.
+Collaborative comprehensive evaluation process, individualized education program teaching project planning, delivery of instruction and accommodations, and transition with individuals and agencies; i.
+Parent communication plan (D8) promote collaborative practices that respect the individual's and i.
+Parent family's culture and values relative to the impact that developmental communication plan disabilities may have on the individual and family across the lifespan; (D9) access and evaluate information, research, and emerging j.
+Bibliography practices relevant to the field of developmental disabilities through consumer and professional organizations, peer-reviewed journals, and other publications; and (D10) engage in continuing professional development and reflection to k.
+Reflection increase knowledge and skill as a special educator and inform instructional practices, decisions, and interactions with children and youth and their families.

-(11) promote peer acceptance, social participation, and achievement b.
-Interventions by training, coaching, supporting, structuring, and modeling evidence- based strategies for developmental disabilities to peers, parents, paraprofessionals, and other school staff.
+by training, coaching, supporting, structuring, and modeling evidence- (11) promote peer acceptance, social participation, and achievement b.
+Interventions hand strataging for developmental disabilities to page parents by training, coaching, supporting, structuring, and modeling evidence- based strategies for developmental disabilities to peers, parents, based strategies for developmental disabilities to peers, parents, paraprofessionals, and other school staff. paraprofessionals, and other school staff.